Physics & Astrophysics

 There will be an introductory talk on the Physics and the Astrophysics courses, with an opportunity for questions, at 13.00 on Monday 24th September, in the Lennard-Jones Building room LJ1.75 (G7, on the Campus Map, which will be signposted).

 - The Handbook of Mathematics, Physics and Astronomy is an invaluable source of information for all Physics and Astrophysics modules.
-Includes fundamental constants, calculus, statistics, etc.
+It includes fundamental constants, calculus, statistics, etc.

 - Martin V. Zombeck's Handbook of Space Astronomy & Astrophysics is available on-line.